ctarrington/try-rust/hello-timescaledb/rocket-api-server/README.md

 * time stamp as chrono NaiveDateTime in model and then TIMESTAMP in postgres X
 * add a custom error type with anyhow X
 * add a sensor id uuid X
-* switch measurement id to be a uuid, either passed or generated
+* switch measurement id to be a generated uuid X
-* add a database populated recorded time stamp
+* add a database populated recorded time stamp X
+* clean up the server return - do we need to return anything?
+* make the sensor sim multi threaded
+* make the sensor sim configurable via cmd line parameters

 ------------------------------------------------